Frequently Asked Questions

 Q: How long does it take to ship?

-We ship daily during peak spring weeks.
-You will receive an email with a tracking number during the week you chose to receive your plants.
+At the time of purchase, you will be asked to select your delivery week.
+We ship daily during peak spring weeks, so you will receive your delivery any day during that specified week.
+A tracking number will be emailed to you so you can follow your plant’s journey.
 Generally, most orders are received within three days from the time they leave the greenhouse and are delivered via Fed Ex.